laminlabs/lamin-blog/docs/lamin.md

 > When I start a computational biology project these days, I set up a git repo and a LaminDB instance.
 It lets me do a lot more, in a reasonable time, in a reproducible way.
 That's a rare combination in this field. -- [Jeremie Kalfon, ENS Paris & Institut Pasteur](https://x.com/jkobject/status/2047043597820666039)

 Especially drug discovery teams need end-to-end traceability for GxP compliance (21 CFR Part 11 and EU Annex 11).
-LaminDB allows tracing how information flows through many data transformation steps and across many entities -- from a genome-wide screen that reads out IFNG expression in T cells, a marker for their inflammatory response -- to scRNA-seq and agentic insights about targets and perturbations.[^schmidt22]
+LaminDB allows tracing how information flows through data transformation steps and across entities -- from a genome-wide screen that reads out IFNG expression in T cells, a marker for their inflammatory response -- to scRNA-seq and agentic insights about drug targets and perturbations.[^schmidt22]

 ```{raw} html
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yK3ODFZLL1A?si=Eqn4dBZyFDrbcxvm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ```

 Beyond audibility for trust ("Was this analysis done correctly?"), tracebility also creates context for interpretation ("Has this confounder been corrected for?"), reproducibility ("What were the parameters, the source code, input dataset versions, and the run environment?"), and creates a long-term memory of data operations ("How did we analyze datasets for frozen lung tissue before?").
 It's been notoriously difficult to create big training datasets for biology outside of simple systems.
-Just by using LaminDB, one creates FAIR training data automatically, a bit like when using git to manage the source code of a project.
+Just by using LaminDB, one creates FAIR training data automatically, a bit like when using git to manage the source code of a project produces a rich queryable dataset about the evolution of the project.

-## Accessing data - lakehouse beyond tables
+## Format-agnostic lakehouse

 Unlike in traditional SQL-based data warehousing, in AI and R&D data is often kept in storage systems or data lakes.
 While AI agents can navigate these storage systems, doing so forces them to waste tokens simply finding files and verifying their schemas.